Some thoughts about self-publishing.

 Not all caucasians change their entire demeanor after hearing that I write.
 But the percentage of caucasians who don’t seem to understand how books work is too significant to be overlooked.
 I’d say 45% of non-reading whitefolk fall under this category.

-White people who haven’t read a fiction book since the teacher made you read the mean, nasty fiction book to write that arduous five-paragraph essay — your hostility isn’t threatening.
+White people who haven’t read a fiction book since the teacher made you read the mean, nasty fiction book in order to write that arduous five-paragraph essay — your hostility isn’t threatening.
 It’s sad.

 My products are books, mostly under $5.
 The small dollar amount that I am asking from people makes non-reading whites’ freakiness even more stupid.
 But I know that the dollar amount does not matter.
-Books contain something subversive and evil within their pages.
+Books, over the course of history, have been seen to contain subversiveness and evil within their pages.

 Though if I look at these conversations in another light, these people have allowed me to look at another side to the power of books that I never could have comprehended otherwise.